ve7gel/RainMachine/README.md

 ## Release Notes
 - 0.2.4 02/07/2020
     - display loglevels as text instead of numbers
+    - catch the case where the api call to rainsensorstate returns "None" in the event of a dropped connection to the Rainmachine

 - 0.2.3 02/06/2020
     - change json method for compatibility with earlier